Meaning and name origin

 There is 1 feminine form of Sebastian: Sebastiane.

-Displayed below is the baby name popularity of the name Sebastian for boys (2015 statistics).
+Displayed below is the baby name popularity of the name Sebastian for boys.
+Sebastian reached its highest rank of #34 in the U.S. in 2014.
+(2014 statistics).

 Displayed below is a comparison of the popularity of the boy name Sebastian and its variant forms.
-Variation forms ranked in the Top 1000/100 are Sabastian, Sebastian and Sebastien.
-(2015 statistics).
+Popular variation forms ranked in the Top 1000/100 are Sebastian (#34), Sebastien and Sabastian.
+(2014 statistics).